Margate, Tasmania: Early French exploration

 The first recorded European contact occurred in 1792 when French explorers under Bruni d'Entrecasteaux arrived aboard the frigates Recherche and Espérance.
 While anchored at North-West Bay in 1792, members of d’Entrecasteaux’s expedition observed signs of the Nuenonne's use and management of the area, including smoke, cut trees, and foot tracks.

 A decade later, in 1802, a scientific expedition led by French explorer Nicolas Baudin aboard the ships Géographe and Naturaliste (commanded by Jacques Hamelin) also anchored in North-West Bay.

 Baudin’s crews established a short-term observatory at the mouth of the North West Bay River to monitor a solar eclipse, gathered provisions, and interacted with the Nuenonne.

 British settlement

 British settlement in the Margate district began in the mid-19th century.
 The town was officially gazetted in 1866, and the Margate Post Office opened on 1 July that year.
 A government primary school was established in 1869.
 In the early 20th century, coal mining became an important local industry; the Sandfly Colliery Tramway operated between 1906 and 1922, transporting coal from the mines at Kaoota to a jetty in Margate for shipping.

+Modern times

+From 2007 to 2010, Austal operated the North West Bay Shipping shipyard.

 In 2016, the town marked 150 years since its gazettal with a week-long series of community events and celebrations.